Genez-io/deployapps-landing-page/content/posts/getting_started_upstash.md

 genezio deploy
 ```

-# Now available in the genezio dashboard
+# Now available in the DeployApps dashboard

-The integration with Upstash Redis is available today in the genezio dashboard.
+The integration with Upstash Redis is available today in the DeployApps dashboard.

 It might not be perfect yet, but we prefer bringing you new features sooner, rather than later.
 Your feedback in the early stages of feature development is essential to us as it helps improve the product to better suit your needs.